HanningGuo/XAIguiFormer/README.md

 ```

 ### Preprocessing
 One could preprocess the raw EEG data by utils/preprocessing.
-Before running this code, please don't forget to modify the path of EEG data accordingly in the configs/*_preprocess.yaml and load the corresponding yaml file in the preprocessing.py:
+Before running this code, please don't forget to modify the path of EEG data accordingly in the configs/*_preprocess.yaml and load the corresponding YAML file in the preprocessing.py:
 ```
 python utils/preprocessing.py
 ```